gourmetjs/gourmet-ssr/docs/tutorial-2.md

 In `HorzForm` component, we are maintaining a flag `_isMounted` to avoid calling `setState()` for the unmounted component.
 This is an antipattern according to the React [documentation](https://reactjs.org/blog/2015/12/16/ismounted-antipattern.html).

-However, we are dealing with a different pattern here.
+However, we are dealing with a different case here.
 It is used to handle a case that `HorzForm` component gets unmounted by user's `onSubmit` handler.
 Unlike the example in the React documentation, this is a legitimate use case that doesn't result in a memory leak.

 ## Styling using Bootstrap